Meet Our Team

 Communications Infrastructure Design & Build

-- Premise Wiring - If you need a new voice or data jack/cable, please complete a Service Request in our Telecom Catalog(link is external).
+Submit a Service Request if you need Premise Wiring - If you need a new telephone (voice) or network (data) jack/cable, please submit a Service Request in the Telecom Catalog

-Communication & Network Support
+Communications & Network Services Support

-You can reach this team via email at telecom@berkeley.edu(link sends e-mail) or call (510) 664-9000, options 2, 1 to speak to a consultant, Monday-Friday from 9 a.m. to 4 p.m.
+You can reach this team via email at telecom@berkeley.edu or call (510) 664-9000, options 2, 1 to speak to a consultant, Monday-Friday from 9 a.m. to 4 p.m.

 Network Services

-The Network Services team led by Isaac Orr, Senior Manager, empowers students, faculty, and staff by providing them with access to the tools, resources, and information they need.
+The Network Services team, led by Isaac Orr, Senior Manager, empowers students, faculty, and staff by providing them with access to the tools, resources, and information they need.
 They do this by implementing, managing, and maintaining services such as Internet connectivity, Wi-Fi, residential networking, and high-speed connectivity to support research.
 The team includes the following groups:

 -